 NOW THEREFORE, in consideration of the Duke Parties entering into the Contracts, Guarantor hereby covenants and agrees as follows:

 1. GUARANTY.
 Subject to the provisions hereof, (a) Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of the obligations of the Enron Parties (the “Obligations”) to the Duke Parties under the Contracts, and (b) to the extent that any of the Enron Parties shall fail to pay any Obligations to the Duke Parties, Guarantor shall promptly pay to the Duke Parties the amount due.
-This Guaranty shall constitute a guarantee of payment and not of collection.
+This Guaranty shall constitute a continuing guarantee and a guarantee of payment and not of collection.
 The liability of Guarantor under this Guaranty shall be subject to the following:

-(a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contracts (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contracts, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees.
+(a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contracts (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contracts, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages.

-(b) The aggregate amount covered by this Guaranty shall not exceed $30,000,000 (the “Guarantee Cap”).
+(b) The aggregate amount covered by this Guaranty, including costs, fees and expenses, shall not exceed $30,000,000 (the “Guarantee Cap”).

+The Guarantee Cap shall not be affected by the holding or application of any collateral or other credit support by Counterparty.

 2. DEMANDS AND NOTICE.
 If any Enron Party (the “Defaulting Enron Party”) fails or refuses to pay any Obligations, and a Duke Party has elected to exercise its rights under this Guaranty, such Duke Party shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
 A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount the Defaulting Enron Party has failed to pay and an explanation of why such payment is due, with a specific statement that such Duke Party is calling upon Guarantor to pay under this Guaranty.
 A Payment Demand satisfying the foregoing requirements shall be required with respect to Obligations before Guarantor is required to pay such Obligations hereunder and shall be deemed sufficient notice to Guarantor that it must pay the Obligations within five (5) Business Days after its receipt of the Payment Demand.
 A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until the Defaulting Enron Party or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.
 As used herein, the term “Business Day” shall mean a day on which commercial banks or financial institutions are open for business in Houston, Texas and New York, New York.